pxlrbt/filament-v4-talk/slides.md

 <img src="./assets/me.jpg" class="absolute size-64 top-16 right-16   rounded-3xl" />

 <!--
+## Me
+- Still quite new here.
-- Thanks for meetup asylum
+- Freiburg across the border – Thanks for meetup asylum
-- Filament: Some plugins, mostly support on Discord
+- Filament: Mostly support on Discord

+## Social
-- pxlrbt => not so smart vowel-dropped version of "pixelarbeit"
+- pxlrbt: No so smart short version of German company name
 - Learned from that => Real name on mastodon
 -->